Commitment to Diversity and Inclusion

 Modrall Sperling is dedicated to fostering an environment that embraces differences, promotes equality, and engenders mutual respect, thereby creating a culture of inclusion where everyone has the opportunity to excel.
 We are committed to recruiting, retaining, and promoting diverse attorneys and staff, to obtain a variety of perspectives that benefit the firm, our clients, and the communities in which we practice.

 In order to maintain and further enhance an environment in which all persons at Modrall Sperling can succeed in their professional endeavors and as individuals regardless of race, gender, ethnic background, sexual identity, or religious and political beliefs, the firm has established a Diversity and Inclusion Committee.
 The Committee’s goal is to assist with recruiting and retaining lawyers and staff and promote firm-wide diversity and inclusiveness.

-We are proud to count among us the first female president of the American Bar Association and the American Law Institute, Roberta Cooper Ramo, a current Regional President of the Hispanic National Bar Association, Michelle Hernandez, and the only person to have served as both President of the Navajo Nation Bar Association and Chair of the State Bar Paralegal Division, Barbara Lucero.
+We are proud to count among us the first female president of the American Bar Association and the American Law Institute, Roberta Cooper Ramo, an immediate-past Regional President of the Hispanic National Bar Association, Michelle Hernandez, and the only person to have served as both President of the Navajo Nation Bar Association and Chair of the State Bar Paralegal Division, Barbara Lucero.

-Modrall Sperling’s attorneys currently hold or have held active leadership roles with several professional organizations, such as the Hispanic National Bar Association, New Mexico State Bar’s Commission for Women and the Legal Profession, New Mexico Black Lawyers Association, and the Navajo Nation Bar Association, among other professional groups.
+Modrall Sperling’s attorneys currently hold or have held active leadership roles with several professional organizations, such as the Hispanic National Bar Association, New Mexico State Bar’s Commission for Women and the Legal Profession, and the Navajo Nation Bar Association, among other professional groups.